 Klein strongly recommends spending time with a pooch that catches your fancy before bringing her home.
 "At the AKC, we want the decision to get a dog to be thought out and not impulsive.
 Finding the right match is imperative to create a lifelong home."
 To find the best dogs for allergies, first foster an animal, visit a breeder or a friend with a pup you like, or attend a local dog show.

-As you search for the dog who’s a perfect fit for you, you might start with these 'hypoallergenic' dog breeds, who generally inspire lower levels of allergic reactions.
+As you search for the dog who's a perfect non-sneezy fit for you, you might start with these 'hypoallergenic' dog breeds that generally inspire lower levels of allergic reactions.

-With a nickname like “monkey dog,” she must be a lot of fun, right?
-Frisky and fearless, the rare affenpinscher (or just “affen”) has wiry fur that’s easy to care for without a lot of shedding, but you have to brush her often.
+With a nickname like "monkey dog," she must be a lot of fun, right?
+Frisky and fearless, the rare affenpinscher (or just 'affen') has wiry fur that's easy to care for without a lot of shedding, but you have to brush her often.
 An easy trade-off for a gentle yet active companion for mature adults ready to keep their minds stimulated with new tricks.

 Her regal bearing and silky flowing hair make an Afghan hound a beauty to behold.
-As a single-coated breed, this sensitive and loyal pooch is less likely to shed,.
-But her long locks need frequent grooming, especially after a brisk run, so if you’re the person most allergic in the family, ask someone else to help.
+As a single-coated breed, this sensitive and loyal pooch is less likely to shed.
+But her long locks need frequent grooming, especially after a brisk run, so if you're the person most allergic in the family, ask someone else to help.
 Then you can spend more quality time with this delightful independent thinker with a cuddly side.

 American Hairless Terrier